Professional Development for APSA Members

 Through SFU International:

-Supports ongoing international engagement of the University community by providing funds for staff projects aimed at deepening SFU’s international partnerships and growing SFU’s international activities.
+Supports ongoing international engagement of the University community by providing funds for staff projects to deepen SFU’s international partnerships and growing SFU’s international activities.

 Other Professional Development

 SFU is a member, so all staff are considered members.
 They have an annual conference and ongoing Professional Development, including our annual conference, online courses, workshops, and webinars.
-We also produce a Guide to Communications in a University Context, available online in its entirety.
+We also produce a Guide to Communications in a University Context, available online.

 Health and Wellbeing

 There are a wide variety of programs and discounts provided to you by SFU.
 A great place to start for a list of events is the SFU HR website.

 SFU Health Promotion - SFU offers many opportunities for health and wellness at the workplace and to maintain personal and work-life balance.
 The following are links to some of the on-campus and off-campus resources available to employees.

 Employee and Family Assistance Program: Health Coaching, Nutrition, Stress, Financial, Fitness, Professional Counselling, Family Support